 The big story with the Windelo 50 is the central forward helm station.
+This isn’t a cockpit for lounging like you would see on a Lagoon 55, this is where the sailing is done.
 All of the running rigging, sailing instruments and catamaran controls are handled safely amidships, behind the mast.
 You can access the cockpit either through the saloon or from the deck.

 The forward cockpit is set up with 2 fully protected helm stations with great view of the sails and the bows.
 The cockpit is well protected from the elements if needed: with the sliding doors open, it will become part of the living space.
 There has been plenty of innovation in this area within the industry (the Balance 482 Versahelm for example), and Windelo have opened up a whole new avenue here with this set up.